 Here’s how this works:

 The factoring company sets up an exclusive bank account for receiving factoring payments.
-When the federal agency sends the reimbursement, it goes straight to the Lockbox account, as opposed to the factoring company.
+When the federal agency sends the reimbursement, it goes straight to the lockbox account instead of the factoring company.
 Once the payment is received, the bank immediately transfers the money into the factoring company’s regular bank account.

-Yes, most Medical Practice Business Loans are accessible for borrowers with bad credit.
-Your rates may be higher, and your terms may be shorter because poor credit makes you more likely to default.
-However, if you have strong cash flow or can provide collateral, your bad credit may have less of an impact on your rates and terms.
+Yes, most medical practice loans are accessible for borrowers with bad credit.
+Your interest rate may be higher, and your terms may be shorter because poor credit makes you more likely to default.
+However, if you have strong financials or can provide collateral, your bad credit may have less impact on your interest rate and terms.

-The only two products that are not accessible with bad credit are Business Term Loans and SBA Loans.
-These products carry high borrowing limits, low rates, and long terms.
-The other six types of Medical Practice Business Loans usually carry shorter terms and are much easier to repay.
-We can also customize your terms and payment frequency to ensure that you can make payments while staying current on other bills.
+The only two products that are not accessible with bad credit are business term loans and SBA loans.
+These products carry high borrowing limits, a lower interest rate, and long terms.
+The other six types of medical practice loans usually carry shorter terms and are much easier to repay.
+We can also customize your terms and payment frequency to ensure that you can make daily, weekly or monthly payments while staying current on other bills.